5 Ways Power BI Can Make Project Management Easier

 5. Turn Insights Into Action

-Finally, Power BI project management template and dashboards facilitate project managers to turn insights into action.
-For instance, the number of customers who experience glitches in their chatbots can be overwhelming to determine manually.
+Power BI’s project management template and dashboards help project managers convert insights into action.
+For instance, identifying customers who experience glitches in their chatbots can be overwhelming to determine manually.

-Power BI’s Power Query makes it easy for organizations to import datasets from a variety of sources.
+The Power Query makes it easy for organizations to import datasets from various sources.
 It also allows users to transform raw data from campaigns or reports into actionable business insights.

-To sum up, Microsoft Power BI proves to be helpful in project management due to its pre-built templates, interactive visuals, and industry-leading artificial intelligence (AI) features.
+To sum up, Microsoft Power BI supports project management with pre-built templates, interactive visuals, and industry-leading artificial intelligence (AI) features.
+It empowers managers to take immediate action, boosting organizational performance and increasing productivity.

-Here’s a quick read on how to leverage Brightwork 365 to get maximum benefit from Power BI to manage your projects and portfolios.
+Here’s a quick read on how to use Brightwork 365 to get maximum benefit from Power BI to manage your projects and portfolios.

 Shubhangi Pandey